ideafieldpro/secure_home_with_IOT/README.md

 ---

-# Stage 2: Network & Server Configurations
+# Stage 2: Network and Server Configurations

-## Part 1: OpenWRT bridges, VLANs, & firewall
+## Part 1: OpenWRT Bridges, VLANs, and Firewall

 When placing OpenWrt behind an ISP-provided router (in a double NAT or routed mode) for simplicity and redundancy, careful network and firewall configuration is essential to maintain segmentation and security.